virajSandakelum/PHP_MVC/public/readme.txt

 2. When we are adding the individual models inside the models folder, then we can reuse the common functionalities inside the model folder.

+3. Most of the time, Model.php has public functions, because we use have to use outside the Model.php file.